ASHASALANTRY/MessageBasedArchitecture/README.md

 4. **Status Tracking**
    - Clients can query the employee status via `/get-status?key=`.
+   - This key is provided by /add-employee API in response.
    - Redis acts as a lightweight, fast-access layer for intermediate status updates.

 ---